Plan your visit

 The app needs an internet connection.
 NEMO offers free wifi with the “NEMO Public” network.

-Start the localization process in the app once you arrive at NEMO.
+Start the localisation process in the app once you arrive at NEMO.
 Find a quiet spot in the Entrance Hall, stay in one place and hold your phone upright and vertical.

-There is a white circle in the middle of the localization screen.
+There is a white circle in the middle of the localisation screen.
 The phone is in the correct position when the blue circle is centred in the white circle.
-You should hear a sound when the localization is complete.
+You should hear a sound when the localisation is complete.

 Navigation